artuurog/Cost-function-VLM/README.md

 ```
 ## Dataset

-The dataset containing the human video demonstrations used in this study are available [here](https://huggingface.co/datasets/artuurog/Cost-function-VLM-dataset)
+The dataset containing the human video demonstrations used in this study is available [here](https://huggingface.co/datasets/artuurog/Cost-function-VLM-dataset)

 ---